-I have taught architectural design and theory of design at all levels, from the first year of the undergraduate degree to the final year of the graduate degree, at the University of the Witwatersrand in Johannesburg, (1983-2004) Temple University in Philadelphia (2006-2011) and the University of Westminster in London (2012,2013).
+I have taught architectural design and theory of design at all levels, from the first year of the undergraduate degree to the final year of the graduate degree, at the University of the Witwatersrand in Johannesburg, (1983-2004) Temple University in Philadelphia (2006-2011) and the University of Westminster in London (2012 onwards).
 I was a visiting professor at the Massachusetts Institute of Technology, where I taught an advanced graduate design studio (2005).
-Since being at the University of Westminster, I have contributed to the Contemporary Issues in Architecture and Urbanism and Extended Essay modules in the Architecture BAHons and the History and Theory and Dissertation modules in the MArch.
-In addition, in 2012/13, I taught the Design Practice module and contributed to Thesis Development and Thesis Modules in the MArch.
-I currently teach DS18 in the MArch programme with Boberto Bottazzi, where we are investigating architecture as matter and energy.
-I supervise 9 PHD students, as Director of Studies for 5 and Co-supervisor for 4.

 I have been invited as a visiting lecturer or design critic to many institutions in the world, including the AA, the Bartlett and the RCA in London, the Berlage Institute, Rotterdam; the Centre of Contemporary Culture, Barcelona; Columbia University, New York; Cornell University, Ithaca NY; Documenta Platform 11, Lagos; Harvard University, Boston MA; House of World Cultures, Berlin; International Architecture Symposium Pontresina, Switzerland; Quito Architecture Biennale, Ecuador; University of California, Berkeley, CA; University of Cape Town; University of Cordoba, Argentina; University of Minnesota, Minneapolis, MI; University of Pavia, Italy; University of Pennsylvania, Philadelphia PA; University of Princeton, NJ; Universita della Svizzera Italiana, Mendrisio, Switzerland and elsewhere.

-I am Director of Architectural Research in the Faculty of Architecture and the Built Environment (2012-2017) and co-ordinated the Expanded Territories Research Group (2012-2021).
+I was Director of Architectural Research in the Faculty of Architecture and the Built Environment (2012-2017) and co-ordinated the Expanded Territories Research Group (2012-2021).
 I am now Director of Research in the School of Architecture and Cities and a member of the Planning Territories Research Group.

-I am a Commissioning Editor for the Journal of Architecture, on the Advisory Board for the Contested Territories Series, Open Humanities Press and the Editorial Board of UR Journal, terreform center for advanced urban research.
+I am on the advisory board for Contested Territories and the editorial boards of AU-STEAM, and UR Journal.
 I have also served as a Commissioning Editor for the Journal of Architecture, and as a reviewer for the International Journal of Urban and Regional Research, Cities, City and Society, Building Research & Information, Journal of the Indian Ocean Region, Social Dynamics, Architectural Histories and as a member of the Scientific Committee for the Colonial and Postcolonial Urban Planning in Africa Conference, University of Lisbon, 2013 and the African Perspectives Conference, University of Pretoria and the Delft University of Technology, 2009.
 I was London School of Economics and Political Science Urban Age Programme Advisor, 2006-2009 and continue to serve as a South African Research Foundation (NRF) Research Rating Referee.